Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nearly two-thirds of rescued people kept moving once they realized they were lost.
 However, Herrington advises that if you have told someone where you are, it is best to stay where you are because people will be looking for you there.
 Three-quarters of lost people are found by rescuers rather than finding their way out, so don't go far, according to Matador Network.

-This expert recommends bringing tarps and light-colored clothing, as well as carrying a signal mirror so you can shine a light on rescuers.
-Gaedke escaped the lava field in Hawaii and Lon McAdam (Scotland) was rescued after a week lost in the Superstition Wilderness, Arizona (USA) both by this method.
+The expert recommends bringing tarps and light-colored clothing, as well as carrying a signal mirror so you can shine a light on rescuers.
+Gaedke escaped from a lava field in Hawaii and Lon McAdam (Scotland) was rescued after a week lost in the Superstition Wilderness, Arizona (USA) both by this method.

 Following water is often a good route to safety.
 Austin Bonahan, 18, found this out when he got lost while hiking through the Great Smoky Mountains National Park.
 He followed a stream down the mountain to a large creek and was rescued, according to Matador Network.